flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSim/FlytSimTroubleshooting.rst

 * My drone keeps crashing sometime after takeoff. what should I do?

-  Execute the following command in your terminal.
+  FlytSIM is quite computationally heavy.
+Make sure you are not running FlytSIM on a VirtualMachine, instead install Ubuntu natively on your machine.
+If you still are facing this issue, launch flytSIM and then execute the following command in a new terminal.

   .. code-block:: bash